Matt Olson Player Props: Braves vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox's 4.33 team ERA ranks 17th among all league pitching staffs.
+- The Red Sox have a 4.29 team ERA that ranks 17th across all MLB pitching staffs.

-- Red Sox pitchers combine to rank 23rd in baseball in home runs surrendered (128 total, 1.3 per game).
+- Red Sox pitchers combine to surrender 128 total home runs at a rate of 1.3 per game (to rank 23rd in the league).

-- Schreiber makes his first start of the season for the Red Sox.

-- The 29-year-old right-hander has pitched out of the bullpen 18 times this season.

 © 2023 Data Skrive.
 All rights reserved.